ajklili/ajklili.github.io/_posts/2020-11-15-Data-Intensive.md

 ---
 layout: post
 title:  "Design Data-Intensive Applications"
-categories: cloud
+categories: technology
-tags: big-data design
+tags: big-data design cloud
 excerpt: "Reading notes for the book talking about what aspects to think from during data-intensive application design"
 ---